Infineon/mtb-example-anycloud-udp-server/README.md

       ```
    </details>

-     After programming, the application starts automatically.
-Confirm that the following text as shown in Figure 1 is displayed on the UART terminal.
+5. After programming, the application starts automatically.
+Confirm that the following text as shown in **Figure 1** is displayed on the UART terminal.
 Note that Wi-Fi SSID and the IP address assigned will be different based on the network that you have connected to.

      **Figure 1.
 UART terminal showing the Wi-Fi connectivity status**

      ![](images/uart-terminal-output.png)

-5. Ensure that your computer is connected to the same Wi-Fi access point that you have configured in Step 2.
-Make a note of the IP address assigned to the kit as shown in Figure 1.
+6. Ensure that your computer is connected to the same Wi-Fi access point that you have configured in **Step 2**.
+Make a note of the IP address assigned to the kit as shown in **Figure 1**.

-6. Open a command shell form the project directory and run the Python UDP client (*udp_client.py*) with the IP address from Figure 1 as argument through the option `--hostname`.
+7. Open a command shell from the project directory and run the Python UDP client (*udp_client.py*) with the IP address from **Figure 1** as an argument through the option `--hostname`.

    For example, if the IP address assigned to your kit is `192.168.43.231`, enter the command as follows: